earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

 <div class="notice--info">

-**ℹ️ Understanding Scan**
+**Understanding Scan**

 `rows.Scan` has no problem handling cases where the column value is an integer and destination value is also an integer – it just copies the row value into the pointed at destination value.

 But how can it convert the string returned by sqlite into a `time.Time`?
-After all 01/12/2022 means different things depending whether you expect `DD/MM/YYYY` or `MM/DD/YYY` and sqlite is actually storing this dates as strings on disk.
+After all `01/12/2022` means different things depending whether you expect `DD/MM/YYYY` or `MM/DD/YYY` and sqlite is storing this dates as strings on disk.

 It turns out that it handles more complex types by implementing the scanner interface, which looks like this:

 ```
+TODO
 ```

 The `time.Time` scan implementation of this looks this: